This post may contain affiliate links. Please read our disclosure policy.

 Lemon Pepper Chicken

-This easy lemon pepper chicken recipe is made with a handful of everyday ingredients and comes together fast!
-The bright lemony sauce is so comforting.
+This easy lemon pepper chicken recipe has a bright, peppery, tart, and silky cream sauce.
+It's made with just a handful of everyday ingredients and comes together fast!

 Prep: 10 minutes